lukamiletic95/papers/Push pull push HEAP PSS.md

 * *D - Node descriptor*

 As depicted in *Figure #* and described in [13], each *FN* node now contains information about its peer subset, which is in [13] denoted as a node's ***partial view***. *Partial view* is a list of ***node descriptors***, where each descriptor contains a node's ***IP address*** and a ***hop count***. *Hop count* represents the distance between two corresponding nodes expressed in the number of network hops between them.
-Partial view h Each partial view is of the same size, which will be denoted as ***c***.
+Partial view has at most one descriptor per node and is ordered according to increasing hop count.
+[13] Each partial view is of the same size, which will be denoted as ***c***.
 Herein, it is assumed that ***c ≥ f***.

 PSS protocol contains

 #### Concluding the idea
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxMjU1NzQ4MzEsLTEwNTExMTc3NjUsLT
+eyJoaXN0b3J5IjpbMTE2NzczMjU2OSwtMTA1MTExNzc2NSwtMT
-E2ODYzODM0MzUsODMwMjI4MzczLDQ1MzM2OTgyMSwtNzI5MjY1
+Y4NjM4MzQzNSw4MzAyMjgzNzMsNDUzMzY5ODIxLC03MjkyNjU0
-NDc1LDEyODExNzA4MjEsMTAwMzg4NTUwOSwxMDQ2ODM0ODYwLD
+NzUsMTI4MTE3MDgyMSwxMDAzODg1NTA5LDEwNDY4MzQ4NjAsMT
-E3MzY1NDExNzEsLTExMzY3NzM1MTAsLTY4OTQ0NzkyNCwtNTg5
+czNjU0MTE3MSwtMTEzNjc3MzUxMCwtNjg5NDQ3OTI0LC01ODk1
-NTQ3MDI4LDU0ODEyMzY1NCwyNjg2NzY4MjEsNzM2MTU4OTk5LD
+NDcwMjgsNTQ4MTIzNjU0LDI2ODY3NjgyMSw3MzYxNTg5OTksMT
-ExMTY4MTUyNDUsMTYyMDY2MDYyMSwtNDIwMzE1NDkxLDIwMTQy
+ExNjgxNTI0NSwxNjIwNjYwNjIxLC00MjAzMTU0OTEsMjAxNDI0
-NDg2MTddfQ==
+ODYxN119
 -->